KeremAslan/vrp-benchmark-playground/README.md

 * [Optaplanner](https://www.optaplanner.org/)
 * [Google's or-tools](https://developers.google.com/optimization/)

+## Guide
-The project was historically set up to only run Optaplanner and after some experimentation Or-tools was set up as an alternative.
+The project was initially set up to experiment with Optaplanner and later expanded to compare against other libraries.
-As such, the modelling is primarily done using the Optaplanner models and Or-tools is accessed via these models.
+The first alternate library that is supported is Or-tools.
+In the modelling the Optaplanner models are re-used extensively, which means that Or-tools is accessed via these models.
 The adapters `OptaplannerToOrToolsAdapter` and `OrtoolsToOptaplannerAdapter` translate the model in and out.

+Although the implementations only supports problems that are capacitated and time-windowed, the project is easily extendable to other vrp flavours.
+This is done under the guise of different `problem-types`.
+A problem-type is an arbitrary name for a certain vehicle routing problem, e.g. a [CVRPTW from Solomon](https://www.sintef.no/projectweb/top/vrptw/solomon-benchmark/), or a [CVRPTW from Gehring & Homberger](https://www.sintef.no/projectweb/top/vrptw/homberger-benchmark/).
+Currently, only problems of type
+CVRPTW are supported and this is called `SINTEF` in this project (from where the data is sourced).
+This name is rather arbitrary and may change in the future.
+Other flavours of the VRP are not supported yet.

+To implement your own flavour refer to the `SintefVehicleRoutingSolution` and the [Optaplanner vrp implementation](https://github.com/kiegroup/optaplanner/tree/master/optaplanner-examples/src/main/java/org/optaplanner/examples/vehiclerouting)

 ## Dependencies
 ### Optaplanner